liuliuliu97/Full-Stack-Web-Application/frontend/README.md

     - delete notes, create a new note
     - form to create a new note and display all notes
     ![Home Page](./assets_frontend/home_page.png)
+16. build the note component: components\Note.jsx, add in Home.jsx
+  - notes can be deleted